 News is information about anything that is interesting or significant.
 News is also a highly perishable commodity.
-Nothing is deader than yesterday's newspaper.
+Nothing is deader than yesterday's newspaper or last night's newscast or the previous online news cycle.
 That's why we throw old newspapers away or use them in the bottom of birdcages or in the house-training of puppies.

 If readers want to know something, that means it has become newsworthy.